-The effluent limitations in this Order are at least as stringent as the effluent limitations in the previous Order, except for electrical conductivity and acute whole effluent toxicity.
+The effluent limitations in this Order are at least as stringent as the effluent limitations in the previous Order, with the exception of effluent limitations for ammonia, electrical conductivity, and acute whole effluent toxicity.
+The effluent limitations for these pollutants are less stringent than those in Order R5-2018-0090.
 Mass limitations for ammonia have been removed, and electrical conductivity and acute whole effluent toxicity limitations have been removed.
-This removal of effluent limitations is consistent with the anti-backsliding requirements of the CWA and federal regulations
+This relaxation of effluent limitations is consistent with the anti-backsliding requirements of the CWA and federal regulations.

 - a.
 CWA section 402(o)(1) and 303(d)(4).
-CWA section 402(o)(1) prohibits the establishment of less stringent water quality-based effluent limits "except in compliance with section 303(d)(4)."
+CWA section 402(o)(1) prohibits the establishment of less stringent water quality-based effluent limits "except in compliance with Section 303(d)(4)."
 CWA section 303(d)(4) has two parts: paragraph (A) which applies to nonattainment waters and paragraph (B) which applies to attainment waters. - i.
 For waters where standards are not attained, CWA section 303(d)(4)(A) specifies that any effluent limit based on a TMDL or other WLA may be revised only if the cumulative effect of all such revised effluent limits based on such TMDLs or WLAs will assure the attainment of such water quality standards. - ii.
-For attainment waters, CWA section 303(d)(4)(B) specifies that a limitation based on a water quality standard may be relaxed where the action is consistent with the antidegradation policy. - Old River is considered an attainment water for electrical conductivity and acute toxicity because the receiving water is not listed as impaired on the 303(d) list for these constituents.
+For attainment waters, CWA section 303(d)(4)(B) specifies that a limitation based on a water quality standard may be relaxed where the action is consistent with the antidegradation policy.

+The San Joaquin River is considered an attainment water for ammonia, electrical conductivity, and acute whole effluent toxicity because the receiving water is not listed as impaired on the 303(d) list for these constituents.
 The exceptions in section 303(d)(4) address both waters in attainment with water quality standards and those not in attainment, i.e. waters on the section 303(d) impaired waters list.
 As discussed in section IV.D.4, below, relaxation or removal of the effluent limits complies with federal and state antidegradation requirements.
-Thus, removal of the effluent limitations for electrical conductivity and acute whole effluent toxicity from Order R5-2019-0082 meets the exception in CWA section 303(d)(4)(B). - b.
+Thus, relaxation of effluent limitations for ammonia and removal of the effluent limitations for electrical conductivity and acute whole effluent toxicity from Order R5-2018-0090 meets the exception in CWA section 303(d)(4)(B).

+b.
 CWA section 402(o)(2).
 CWA section 402(o)(2) provides several exceptions to the anti-backsliding regulations.
 CWA 402(o)(2)(B)(i) allows a renewed, reissued, or modified permit to contain a less stringent effluent limitation for a pollutant if information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance.

-As described further in section IV.C.3.b of this Fact Sheet, updated information that was not available at the time Order R5-2019-0082 was issued indicates that electrical conductivity and acute toxicity do not exhibit reasonable potential to cause or contribute to an exceedance of water quality objectives in the receiving water.
-The updated information that supports the removal of effluent limitations for these constituents includes the following:
+As described further in section IV.C.3.b of this Fact Sheet, updated information that was not available at the time Order R5-2018-0090 was issued indicates that acute whole effluent toxicity and electrical conductivity do not exhibit reasonable potential to cause or contribute to an exceedance of water quality objectives in the receiving water.
+The updated information that supports the relaxation or removal of effluent limitations for these constituents includes the following: